 After yet another eventful week in their recent history, Truro City face two long and difficult away trips within the space of four days.

-City’s fully-stretched squad must to play Sussex side Eastbourne Borough on Saturday and then Hampshire outfit Eastleigh next Tuesday in two demanding Blue Square Set South fixtures.
+City’s fully-stretched squad must travel to play Sussex side Eastbourne Borough on Saturday and then Hampshire outfit Eastleigh next Tuesday in two demanding Blue Square Set South fixtures.

-Manager Lee Hodges expects to travel with the squad of 13 which lost 3-2 in an FA Carlsberg Trophy tie at Farnborough last Saturday, meaning further for former Plymouth Argyle goalkeeper Luke McCormick, who made his City debut at Farnborough.
+Manager Lee Hodges expects to travel with the squad of 13 which lost 3-2 in an FA Carlsberg Trophy tie at Farnborough last Saturday, meaning further games for former Plymouth Argyle goalkeeper Luke McCormick, who made his City debut at Farnborough.

 Asked about McCormick’s debut, Hodges said: “He played very well and made some good saves.”
 Regular goalkeeper Tim Sandercombe is likely to be out for several more weeks with a knee injury, while top scorer Stewart Yetton is recovering from a knee injury.